scsmith2/kaggle_caterpillar_tube_pricing/README.md

 * cat_rf.R: random forest with 10-fold cross validation
 * cat_combine_1.R: 3 xgboost models, 1 random forest model, 1 support vector machine --- combined by stacking with the training data in a random forest.
 The resulting random forest output was then averaged with 3 xgboost models
 * cat_combine_2.R: averaging of the output from cat_kaggle_script.py and cat_combine_1.R
-* cat_stack: 1 support vector machine, 1 random forest and 1 xgboost model --- combined by stacking with the training data in a random forest.
+* cat_stack.R: 1 support vector machine, 1 random forest and 1 xgboost model --- combined by stacking with the training data in a random forest.
 This resulted in the final competition submission.